Liberia

 Trials for International Crimes under the principle of Universal Jurisdiction

-As Liberians continue to wait for justice at home nearly 20 years after the end of the conflict, the search for justice has continued further afield.
+As Liberians continue to wait for justice at home over 20 years after the end of the conflict, the search for justice has continued further afield.
 Several criminal trials are being pursued in foreign courts under the principle of universal jurisdiction, which allows States to try offenders for serious crimes under international law, even in the absence of a personal or territorial link to the offence.

 Commentary & Reports